jmueller209/WIKI_PDA/docs/database_architecture.md

 # Database Architecture

-This document outlines the internal structure and binary layout of the generated Wiki database (`data_base.bin`).
+This document outlines the internal structure and binary layout of the generated Wiki database.
 The database is designed as a single, contiguous binary file optimized for low-memory environments.
-You can look at the diagram [here](../README.md).
+You can look at the diagram [here](../README.md) to get a high level overview.
+Throughout this documentation ⚙️ `some_setting` is used to indicate that something is configurable via the [config_file](../config/config.toml).

 ---